RezoanulHasan/aircnc-client/README.md

  ## Guest/User Dashboard:
 - Offers a personalized dashboard for Users
-- Users can see their booking, cancel the booking
+- Users can see their booking info and also cancel the booking.
-- see their payment history.
+- See their payment history.

  ## Host/User Dashboard:

-- Offers a personalized dashboard for Users,
+- Personalized dashboard for hosts.
-- user can add their booking with proper details.
+- Add services with proper details.
-- Users can see their Accommodation  info, and delete their service and booking status.
+- View accommodation info with booking status.
+- Delete their service.
  ## Admin Dashboard:

-- See all the users list.
+- View all user lists.
-- prompt user host or guest. and delete user
+- Prompt user as host or guest.
-- Sell all the services and delete the service.
+- Delete users.
+- Manage services (add, edit, delete)

 ## Payment method
 - react stripe js